 Note: Users must register each time they access this system.

 This site contains financial disclosure reports for judicial officers, including bankruptcy, magistrate, and special trial judges.
-Financial disclosure reports are available for calendar year 2021.
-This site includes all judges' 2021 reports that are currently available for release.
+This site includes all judges' 2021 and newer financial disclosure reports that are currently available for release.

 Request Additional Reports

-Financial Disclosure Reports for judicial officers and judicial employees are filed with the Administrative Office of the U.S. Courts in accordance with the requirements of the Ethics in Government Act of 1978, as amended (Act) (5 U.S.C. app. §§ 101-111).
-The Courthouse Ethics and Transparency Act, as amended, requires online public access to reports filed by judicial officers, including bankruptcy judges, magistrate judges, and special trial judges.
+Financial Disclosure Reports for judicial officers and judicial employees are filed with the Administrative Office of the U.S. Courts in accordance with the requirements of the Financial Disclosure Requirements of Federal Personnel (5 U.S.C. §§ 13101-13111).
+The Administrative Office of the U.S. Courts provides online public access to reports filed by judicial officers, including bankruptcy judges, magistrate judges, and special trial judges.